Gatogordo/LocalDatasources/README.md

 ## History ##
 - v1.0 : initial release focussing on XP editor support and creating the datasource items
-- v2.0 : added support for standard values trhough branches (and some bugfixes)
+- v2.0 : added support for standard values through branches (and some bugfixes)
 - v3.0 : added support for final layouts and copying items with local datasources (and some bugfixes)
+- v3.1 : added support for branches as datasource and made data template configurable

 ## Future ##

 Some ideas did not make it in version 1 and are still "open"..

-1. 2. remove datasource items if the rendering is removed (and no other links are found)
+1. publish options for data folder and subitems
-3. content editor support
+2. content editor support
 4. ...